Oracle Java Licensing and Audit FAQ Guide

 - No Container Exemption: If you have Oracle JDK baked into a Docker container that you deploy to production, Oracle Java is still being used in production.
 The form factor (container vs. physical) doesn’t matter.
 You need a license for those, just as you would on a normal server.

-- Counting in the Old Model: In the legacy model, one might wonder if each container is separate for licensing.
-Under the new model, it’s irrelevant because it’s per-employee.
+- Counting in the Old Model: In the legacy model, one might wonder if each container is licensed separately.
+Under the new model, it’s irrelevant because it’s calculated per employee.
 Under the old model, it would depend if containers were on the same physical host (then the host’s processor counted once) or separate.
-Oracle’s partitioning policies, etc., could get complex.
+Oracle’s partitioning policies, among others, can become complex.
 But that’s moot now with the employee metric.

-- Cloud VMs: Similarly, if you run Oracle Java on a cloud VM (AWS, Azure, etc.), you need to license it like on-prem.
+- Cloud VMs: Similarly, if you run Oracle Java on a cloud VM (e.g., AWS, Azure), you need to license it in the same manner as on-premises.
 The cloud provider doesn’t cover Oracle Java (unless it’s Oracle Cloud, which we discussed has allowances).
-Running 100 Java containers in Kubernetes on AWS counts as usage by your company requiring a Java subscription for those users/servers.
+Running 100 Java containers in Kubernetes on AWS counts as usage by your company, requiring a Java subscription for those users/servers.

 - Ephemeral Instances: Even if containers are short-lived or autoscaled, as long as Oracle Java is being used, it’s the organization’s responsibility to have it licensed.
-The subscription model simplifies this: no matter how many ephemeral containers spin up, you’re fine if all employees are licensed.
-On older licensing, you would theoretically need to ensure you had enough processor licenses to cover peak container density, which was tricky.
+The subscription model simplifies this: regardless of how many ephemeral containers spin up, you’re fine as long as all employees are licensed.
+With older licensing, you would theoretically need to ensure you had enough processor licenses to cover peak container density, which was a challenge.

 - Isolation: Note that putting Java in a container doesn’t isolate you from Oracle’s perspective.
-Some might think using a container image somehow “disguises” the usage, but if audited, you’ll likely have to reveal what software you run.
+Some might think that using a container image somehow “disguises” the usage, but if audited, you’ll likely have to reveal what software you are running.
 And many containers running on one host still equate to usage on that host.

-In summary, Containers and VMs are just modern ways to deploy software.
+In summary, Containers and VMs are just modern methods for deploying software.
 Oracle’s Java licensing applies regardless of these.
 Ensure any container images with Oracle JDK are used only where you’re licensed (or switch those images to OpenJDK to avoid issues).

 41. Can we avoid licensing fees if we only use older Java versions and never update them?